-Belhaven College at times may offer to adult students traditional courses at night or on Saturday as well as mini-term courses.
+Belhaven College at times may offer traditional courses to adult students at night or on Saturday as well as miniterm courses.
 These courses may be taken concurrently with other set courses if the student wishes to complete a degree in less time.
-After a student enrolls in the adult studies program, courses taken at other institutions of higher learning must be approved by the dean of adult studies.
+After a student enrolls in the adult studies program, courses taken at other institutions of higher learning must be approved by the registrar.
+Students can access the "request to take a course at another institution" form from Blazenet or the student services office.
 Concurrent enrollment in two institutions is not usually allowed.